 - How can I delete a workout from my log?

 - In either Latest Workouts on the homepage, or in the Season view, click next to the workout you want to delete.

 - On the next page, click Delete.

-- Do on-water meters count toward the total for the Million Meter Club or the Annual Meters Honor Board?
+- Do on-water/on-snow/rollerski meters count toward the total for the Million Meter Club or the Annual Meters Honor Board?

 - What do H and L mean?

-- I've been rowing, but I haven't entered meters in my logbook in a while.
-Can I enter the meters in one bulk entry?
+- I haven't entered my meters in my logbook in a while.
+Can I enter them in one bulk entry?

 Yes, you can.
 Rather than enter them on the main log page, you should instead enter them as Catchup Meters from the History page.
 Catchup Meters have a start and end period, so you can either enter them as one sum or break them down by shorter periods.

-- The number of meters I've rowed in life do not match the lifetime meter total in my logbook.
+- The number of meters I've done in life do not match the lifetime meter total in my logbook.
 How can I correct my logbook total?

 If your displayed Lifetime Meters is less than your total, enter the difference as Catchup Meters.
 If your displayed Lifetime Meters is more than your total, you’ll need to examine your past meters to find the discrepancy and correct it.

 - How can I see last year's logbook?